-The Morris water maze (MWM) task was used to assess the spatial learning and memory of the rats in the form of place navigation and probe test (Ishola et al, 2017) The MWM apparatus consisted of a circular water tank (110 cm diameter × 60 cm height) filled with water (26 ± 2 °C) to a depth of 30 cm.
-The pool was divided into four hypothetical quadrants, designated as: N (North), E (East), W (West), S (South).
-A black round platform of diameter 10 cm was placed 2 cm below the surface of the water in a constant position in the middle of the southwest quadrant in all trials.
-The MWM tasks were given for five consecutive days with 3 trials per day, the rats were given a maximum of 60 s (cutoff time) to locate the hidden platform and were allowed to stay on it for 30 s.
+The Morris water maze (MWM) test was used to assess the spatial learning and memory of the rats in the form of place navigation and probe tests (Ishola et al, 2017).
+The MWM apparatus consisted of a circular water tank (110 cm diameter × 60 cm height) filled with water (26 ± 2°C) to a depth of 30 cm.
+The pool was divided into four hypothetical quadrants: N (north), E (east), W (west), and S (south).
+A black round platform with a diameter of 10 cm was placed 2 cm below the surface of the water in a constant position in the middle of the southwest quadrant in all trials.
+The MWM tasks were given for five consecutive days with 3 trials per day, and the rats were given a maximum of 60 s (cut-off time) to locate the hidden platform and were allowed to stay on it for 30 s.
 The time taken for the rat to locate the escape platform was recorded using a stop watch.
-In the event that the animal was unable to locate the hidden platform within 60 s, it was gently guided to it and was allowed to stay on it for 30 s.
+In the event that the animal was unable to locate the hidden platform within 60 s, it was gently guided to it and allowed to stay on it for 30 s.
 Each rat was subjected to a daily session of 3 trials per day for 5 consecutive days.
-Escape latency time (ELT) (time to locate the hidden platform in the water maze) was used as an index of learning (Ishola et al, 2017;, Morris et al, 1982), on day 26 the platform was removed from the tank, and the rat underwent a spatial probe trial in which they were given 45 s to search for the platform.
-The time spent in a 2× (40 cm diameter) concentric area surrounding the platform (time in platform annulus) was recorded.
+The escape latency time (ELT) (time to locate the hidden platform in the water maze) was used as an index of learning (Ishola et al, 2017; Morris et al, 1982).
+On day 26, the platform was removed from the tank, and the rat underwent a spatial probe trial in which they were given 45 s to search for the platform.
+The time spent in a 2× (40 cm diameter) concentric area surrounding the platform (time spent in the platform annulus) was recorded.
 The experimenter was blinded to the treatment groups.

 Biomedical analysis

-The brain tissues were analysed for oxidative stress markers namely; malondialdehyde (MDA) for lipid peroxidation and superoxide dismutase (SOD) and reduced glutathione for antioxidants (GSH) at the Department of Biochemistry, Nnamdi Azikiwe University, Nnewi Campus.
-One gram of each animal brain tissue was added to 10 mL of 0.9% normal saline and homogenized at room temperature.
-After this, each of the samples was centrifuged at 3,000 rpm for 20 min at room temperature.
+The brain tissues were analysed for oxidative stress markers, namely, malondialdehyde (MDA) for lipid peroxidation and superoxide dismutase (SOD) and reduced glutathione for antioxidants (GSH), at the Department of Biochemistry, Nnamdi Azikiwe University, Nnewi Campus.
+One gram of each animal brain tissue sample was added to 10 mL of 0.9% normal saline and homogenized at room temperature.
+After this, each of the samples was subsequently centrifuged at 3,000 rpm for 20 min at room temperature.
 The supernatants were separated and stored for further analyses.

 Tissue Processing

-For easy study of sections under microscope, the tissues were passed through several processes of fixation, dehydration, clearing, infiltration, embedding, sectioning and staining.
-Fixation was carried out in 10% Neutral Buffered Formalin (Sodium Phosphate Monobasic 4.0gm, Sodium Phosphate Dibasic 6.5gm, Formaldehyde 37% 100.0ml, Distilled Water 900.0ml).
-The tissues remained in the fluid for 48 hours.
-After fixation, the tissues were washed overnight under a stream tap water so as to remove any surplus fixatives.
-Dehydration of the fixed tissues was done so as to remove water and other substances.
-This was carried out in different percentages of alcohol 50%, 70% and 95% absolute.
-In each grade of alcohol, tissues were changed twice for two (2) hours, and one (1) hour for each change.
-After dehydration, tissues were cleared in xylene for two (2) hours after which infiltration was done in molten paraffin wax at a temperature of 60oc for two (2) hours, each in two changes.
-When the paraffin wax cools, it sets as a hard block which allow for easy sectioning of the tissues.
+For easy study of the sections under a microscope, the tissues were subjected to several processes of fixation, dehydration, clearing, infiltration, embedding, sectioning and staining.
+Fixation was carried out in 10% neutral buffered formalin (sodium phosphate monobasic, 4.0 gm; sodium phosphate dibasic, 6.5 gm; formaldehyde 37% 100.0 ml; distilled water 900.0 ml).
+The tissues remained in the medium for 48 hours.
+After fixation, the tissues were washed overnight under a stream of tap water to remove any surplus fixatives.
+Dehydration of the fixed tissues was performed to remove water and other substances.
+This was carried out with different percentages of alcohol (50%, 70% and 95% absolute).
+For each grade of alcohol, the tissues were changed twice for two (2) hours and one (1) hour for each change.
+After dehydration, the tissues were cleared in xylene for two (2) hours, after which infiltration was performed in molten paraffin wax at a temperature of 60°C for two (2) hours, each with two changes.
+When the paraffin wax cools, it forms a hard block, which allows easy sectioning of the tissues.

 Histological processing